 We frequently have multiple national teams attend our tournament as they prepare for the upcoming World Schools Debating Championship in the summer.

-Competition Rules and Procedures:
+Competition Rules and Eligibility:

 The Harvard College World Schools Invitational will be in the World Schools Debating Championships style.
 All rules and formats on tournament procedure will follow the WSDC handbook.